tldr-pages/tldr/pages/linux/snmpwalk.md

 > SNMP query tool.
 > More information: <https://linux.die.net/man/1/snmpwalk>.

-- Query target system information using SNMPv1 and community string:
+- Query the system information of a remote host using SNMPv1 and a community string:

 `snmpwalk -v1 -c {{community}} {{ip}}`